microsoft/fabricrealtimelab/modules/module06a.md

 ![Remove Fields](../images/module06/addeventstream-managefields2.png)

-When the three fields are removed, click *Done* to close the event processor, and then click *Save* in the bottom right to add the destination to the Eventstream.
+When the three fields are removed, click *Done* to close the event processor, and then click *Add* in the bottom right to add the destination to the Eventstream.
 Once complete, the lakehouse should now be receiving the symbol, price, and timestamp, and look similar to the image below:

 ![Completed Eventstream](../images/module06/addeventstream-complete.png)